captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

-Thank you and enjoy "Plaid as Hell".
+Thank you and enjoy “Plaid as Hell”.

 ---

-["Know Your Name" by Mary Lambert plays]
+[“Know Your Name” by Mary Lambert plays]

 ---